Times Square–42nd Street station: Other modifications

 In the late 2000s, the MTA began construction on an extension of the IRT Flushing Line to 34th Street, which would require demolishing the lower level of the 42nd Street–Port Authority Bus Terminal station.
 By January 2010, the lower level platform was being demolished as part of the Flushing Line extension, which slopes down through where the old lower level platform was.
 On September 13, 2015, the Flushing Line was extended one stop west from Times Square to 34th Street–Hudson Yards.

 In February 2022, the MTA announced that the IRT Flushing Line platforms would receive platform screen doors as part of a pilot program.
 The announcement came after several people had been shoved onto tracks, including one incident that led to the death of Michelle Go on the BMT platform.
 The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors are planned to be installed starting in December 2023 at a cost of $6 million.
 Designs for the platform doors were being finalized by June 2023.
 As part of a pilot program, a Knightscope K5 robotic police officer was deployed at the station in September 2023; the NYPD had removed the robot by February 2024.

 Bombings and terrorist plots

 A bombing at the station on October 12, 1960, injured 33 passengers.
 In September 2009, Najibullah Zazi and alleged co-conspirators planned suicide bombings on subway trains near this station and the Grand Central–42nd Street station, but the plot was discovered before they could carry it out.
 There was also a bombing on December 11, 2017, during the morning rush hour, when a pipe bomb device partially detonated in the 41st Street passageway.

 Station layout

-Metrically accurate station map of Times Square–42nd Street, showing platforms, mezzanines, stairs, elevators, escalators, exits, ticket machines (MetroCard and OMNY), gates, benches, trashcans, and restrooms.
+Metrically accurate station map of Times Square–42nd Street, showing platforms, mezzanines, stairs, elevators, escalators, exits, ticket machines (OMNY), gates, benches, trashcans, and restrooms.